 If astute, you will notice events in your Life beginning to push and prod you in a particular direction gently.

 It is with this second alarm that the majority of us gain at the very least a cursory awareness of our need to change.
-It may be our environment that needs improvement.
+It may be our work environment that needs attention.

 Perhaps, it’s the need for new positive and empowering friends.
 Then again, a more supportive and loving partner.
 A more inspiring and uplifting career.
 Whatever the life circumstance, the second alarm will bring it to light.